 Time to feast

-Once the fire has been fuelled by the cauldron and the chant finished everyone is invited to feast, and the rich rewards are as enticing as an online casino Singapore has to offer.
+Once the fire has been fuelled by the cauldron and the chant finished everyone is invited to feast, and the rich rewards are as enticing as an online casino has to offer.
 The feast of food and drink is blessed and every one is asked to come and celebrate.

 A portion of the food will be left for the dead who are on their way to summerland, and it must remain in the circle until the following day, when it should be removed and composted.